Minolta XE/XE-1/XE-7

 A hybrid of world-class Japanese and German Engineering

 Several weeks ago, I was drawn to investigate Minolta cameras after learning about the historical collaboration between the Japanese manufacturer and Leitz, which, beginning in the early 1970s and spanning approximately two decades, birthed the XE and XD cameras as well as the Leica R3-R7 series of SLRs.
-Having spent about 18 months shooting the R7 quite religiously—with varying results—and a couple experimenting—pleasantly—with the radically different R8 (review to come), I was intrigued to discover what the Japanese siblings of the R3 and R4 had to offer, both technically in their own rights as picture-making tools and as lessons in the history of Leica photography.
+Having spent about 18 months shooting the R7 quite religiously—with varying results—and a couple experimenting—pleasantly—with the radically different R8 (review to come), I was intrigued to discover what the Japanese siblings of the R3 and R4 had to offer, both as picture-making tools and as lessons in the history of Leica photography.
 Therefore, I went ahead and purchased decent, though not mint, copies of the Minolta XE-1 (1974; badged for the European market, marked XE in Japan and XE-7 in North America) and XD (1977; badged for the Japanese market, marked XD-7 in Europe and XD-11 in North America).
-I do not yet own R3 and R4 bodies with which to compare them (that’s a topic for another article), so I will review them independently of the Leica cameras.
 This article deals exclusively with the Minolta XE.

 The XE was a semi-professional, semi-automatic, 35 mm SLR camera co-developed by Minolta and Leitz.
 Following on the heels of the Minolta CL (1972), which was a smaller, cheaper M-mount rangefinder made by Minolta to Leica’s standards, the XE was the first SLR camera to proceed from the collaboration between the Japanese and German manufacturers.
 Released in 1974, it shared much of its DNA with the Leica R3, which succeeded the famously unprofitable and over-engineered, Leicaflex SL2 in 1977.
 The XE was available in two finishes: all-black and black-with-chrome-trim.
 The introductory list price was US$375—an almost impossible-to-believe US$2,400 in today’s money.
 I bought mine packaged with a 35 mm f/2.8 MC W.Rokkor-HG lens (shown above) for C$179 from eBay.